 Previously, we looked at how the startup landscape has changed and why we keep getting the same old stale business advice. and why much of the business information is based on old paradigms.
-Now let’s explore how the reasoning style of the manager entrepreneur, with their predominantly causal reasoning, approaches a business startup very different from the founder-entrepreneur, who approaches a startup business primarily with effectual reasoning.
+Now let’s explore how the reasoning skills of the manager entrepreneur, with their predominantly causal reasoning, approaches a business startup is very different from the founder entrepreneur, who approaches a startup business primarily with effectual reasoning.

 Causal reasoning is the domain of innovation and manufacturing type startups with their higher degree of risk and large upfront capital requirements.
 This is true as well for second stage businesses in more mature and competitive industries looking to scale up.
 I like to call entrepreneurs with causal reasoning skills “manager entrepreneurs.”
 Causal thinkers start with a destination or goal in mind and back up one step at a time to figure out all the steps that need to happen to effectively reach the stated goal.

 A field general is an example of a person with superior causal reasoning skills.
 The general’s target is clear (e.g., taking that hill, capturing new lands, or defeating the opponent’s army).
 Causal reasoning is goal-driven and a person with causal reasoning skills comes up with the best, quickest, most inexpensive, and the most efficient way to achieve the desired objective.

 Below are a few examples of business decisions that use causal reasoning skills:

 - Should I make it or buy it?

 - Which customer segment will give me the highest possible return

 - Who is the best person to hire for a job?

 All of these decisions have a terminal goal in mind and are the basis of causal reasoning.
 When it comes to business advice, causal reasoning supports the more traditional paradigm of extensive upfront business planning and analysis prior to launch.